jj09/jj09.github.io/about.md

 <h2>Hi, I am Jacob!</h2>

-I am Software Engineer at Meta.
-I work on GenAI.
+I work on GenAI at Meta.

 In the past, I worked on [Experimental Products](https://techcrunch.com/2022/08/05/meta-testing-livestreaming-platform-influencers-super) and [Facebook Marketplace Growth Team](/growth-handbook/).